dr-marek-jaskula/DomainDrivenDesignUniversity/test/Shopway.Tests.Integration.Container/ReadMe.Tests.Integration.Container.md

 ## Manual jwt authentication

-See "Shopway.Tests.Integration" in Abstraction/ControllerTestBase where we ensure that the test user is created with all privileges and the we log him for test purposes.
+See "Shopway.Tests.Integration" in Abstraction/ControllerTestBase where we ensure that the test user is created with all privileges and then we log him for test purposes.